 Interlaw and its member firms have been awarded high accolades from legal and business publications.
 Interlaw is ranked by Chambers & Partners in its highest category, “Elite” amongst all global law firm networks.

 Lawyers and professionals of member firms are expected to adhere to shared core values of the association, especially by extending to members and their clients the courtesies of “Best Client” practices.

 Interlawyers are encouraged to be active with Interlaw by joining Special Business Teams and Affinity Groups, publishing news and updates in Interlaw Briefings, keeping their firm profile pages updated through the Membership Website Update form, attending Meet-ups at professional congresses, receiving Interlawyers visiting their location, and participating in various initiatives as they see fit, including, scholarship opportunities, and secondments.

-As a member-driven organization, lawyers and professionals of member firms are encouraged to be active with Interlaw by joining Special Teams Affinity Groups, publishing in Interlaw Briefings, attending Meet-ups at professional congresses, receiving Interlawyers visiting their location, and participating in various initiatives, scholarship opportunities, and secondments.
+Lawyers and professionals of member firms are encouraged to be active within Interlaw by joining Special Business Teams and Affinity Groups, publishing Interlaw Briefings, attending Meet-ups at professional congresses, receiving lawyers visiting from other member firms visiting their location, and participating in various initiatives, scholarship opportunities, and secondments.

 Selection generally includes the following steps:

 - Clients, lawyers of Interlaw, the Board or the executive team of Interlaw, may recommend law firms in which they have personal knowledge and admiration, or they may identify target cities for expansion.